No-deal Brexit: environmental impact

 The UK was the last European country to stop dumping raw sewage into the sea.
 Before we joined the EU, we were losing 15% of our protected nature sites a year and our pollution was causing acid rain.

-All this adds up to us needing to keep the protections we’ve got until the government replaces them – not a no-deal exit where environmental rules stop working properly and we’re just left with promises (more on this in a minute).
+All this adds up to us needing to keep the protections we’ve got and make them stronger, not weaker – not a no-deal exit where environmental rules stop working properly and we’re just left with promises (more on this in a minute).